An environmental affairs department boosts recreational tourism with a durable, portable map that easily fits in a camper’s or kayaker’s pack.

 The map also had to contain detailed information about campgrounds, boating facilities, and orienting landmarks all around the bay.
 Yet it had to be small enough to fit easily in a pocket or backpack.
 And Ogar wanted the paper to feel like paper, not plastic.

 The department worked with The F.P.
-Horak Company, a Bay City, Michigan-based full-service print and marketing communications services provider, to find the right materials for the job.
+Horak Company, a Saginaw, Michigan-based full-service print and marketing communications services provider, to find the right materials for the job.
 The company identified a water-resistant paper, Paper Tyger, that not only feels like “regular” paper, but was less costly than other water-resistant options.
 In addition, it didn’t require special inks for printing, as some other paper choices would have.
 And the standard soy-based inks used for printing contain UV-inhibitors that don’t fade quickly in sunlight—an important consideration for a piece that would be used by outdoors enthusiasts.

 Speaking of the map’s durability factor, Ogar says, “This (map) was meant to last.
 Hopefully, it’ll be passed on and on.”